Anne & Gordon Samstag

 Gordon Samstag's will provided funds for awarding annual scholarships enabling Australian visual artists to 'study and develop their artistic capacities, skills and talents outside Australia'.
 This remarkable gift ranks as one of the very great bequests to visual arts education in Australia.

-Each scholarship covers reasonable costs for twelve months overseas, and includes a generous tax-exempt stipend, return airfares, personal travel and medical insurance, as well as institutional fees for one academic year of study where applicable.
+Each scholarship covers reasonable costs for twelve months overseas, and includes institutional fees for one academic year of study (where applicable), a generous tax-exempt stipend of US $48,000, return airfares, personal travel and medical insurance.

 2018 Samstag Scholars